ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded/bare-metal/event-driven2.md

 	MSR        ICC_EOIR0_EL1, x0 // Write x0 to ICC_EOIR0_EL1
 	RET
 ```
-We will use these functions in our fiqHandler() implementation.
+These functions will be used in your `fiqHandler()` implementation.

 ## Generic Timer